 Red Tuna, Striped Jack, Black Sea Bream Sushi

 Chef Masa believes the key to great sushi begins with how the fish are raised.
 The Bluefin Tuna used at Dragonfly Doral is from Boston and 100% wild caught.
+Friends, the flavor is indescribable.
+The word fresh doesn’t begin to cut it!

 Organic Fried Chicken, Japanese Mayo, Citric Salt, Sansho Pepper

 A Tokyo staple!
 The Chef said this was a common dish to be had with a cold beer with colleagues and friends at a local bar after work.
 Easy to eat, flavorful battered chicken and the dipping sauce was delicious!
+This felt lighter than most friend dishes I’m used to eating which made it even more enjoyable.

 Chef Masa takes a lot of culinary inspiration from Tokyo and his favorite food to make is traditional Sushi called Edomae.